Last Updated on April 12, 2022 by Rei Garnet

 Your rabbit would get depressed.

-Rabbits that are left alone without a companion would increase the risk of depression.
+Rabbits that are left alone without a companion will increase the risk of depression.
 Depressed rabbits could become withdrawn and aggressive towards their owners.

-Another dangerous symptom of depression in rabbits is low appetite.
+Another dangerous symptom of depression in rabbits is a low appetite.

 Low appetite in rabbits could lead to digestive distress because rabbits need to constantly eat in order to induce movement in their gut.